raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 A daughter, Aethelgifu, was born to Alfred and Ealhswith.

-The Viking force attacked Wessex and took Wareham (Dorset).
+The Viking force led by Guthrum attacked Wessex and took Wareham (Dorset).
 Alfred lay siege to Wareham but a new Viking force of around 120 ships was seen off the coast meaning success was unlikely.

-The Vikings began dividing up Northumbria preparing to settle the land permanently.
+The Vikings led by Halfdan began dividing up Northumbria preparing to settle the land permanently.

 Alfred was concerned that the Witan would lose faith in his ability to be King and tried to get Aethelred, Archbishop of Canterbury on his side.

-Alfred made a deal with Guthrum, leader of the Vikings, but Guthrum did not keep the deal.
-He killed his Saxon hostages and moved to Exeter, leaving the Viking ships at Wareham.
+Alfred made a deal with Guthrum, leader of the Vikings and demanded hostages in return for peace.
+But Guthrum did not keep the deal, he killed his Saxon hostages and moved to Exeter, leaving the Viking ships at Wareham.

-A freak storm destroyed a large number of Guthrum’s ships giving Alfred the chance to leave Wareham and march to Exeter.
+A freak storm destroyed a large number of Guthrum’s ships moored off Wareham and a large number of Vikings were drowned.
+This allowed Alfred to leave Wareham and march to Exeter where he forced Guthrum to surrender.

-The Vikings began dividing up Mercia preparing to settle the land permanently
+The Vikings led by Guthrum had moved to Gloucester and began dividing up Mercia preparing to settle the land permanently.

 A daughter, Aelfthryth, was born to Alfred and Ealhswith.